johnfairh/RubyGateway/SourceDocs/User Guide.md

 # Using RubyBridge

-This document contains notes on using `RubyBridge`.
+This document contains notes on using RubyBridge.
 For installation tips see [the README](index.html).
 * [How to use the framework](#general-usage)
 * [How to do various Ruby tasks](#how-to)